Recommendations and methods

 Your chance to form part of an international company ranked among the top 15 private energy companies in the world and boasting a proven track record is just three steps away.

-In person or on-site
+In-person or on-site

 An order can be given at the branch office of the entity where the investor is a client, completing and signing the form according to the appropriate terms.
 Giving a verbal order is not advisable for individual investors and, in general, is only for professional investors.
-Once given, orders are considered as final and are sent to the market participant for contracting, if the entity is not a participant.
+Once given, orders are considered final and are sent to the market participant for contracting, if the institution is not a participant.

 Once the order has been formalized, a quick execution and confirmation process is triggered.
 Once the continuous market operator has the order data, it will be checked to approve the order.
 After this, the intermediary will prepare the necessary data to settle the transaction, the process of exchanging shares and cash that follows all market transactions.

-All data is transferred from the Stock Exchange to IBERCLEAR, the entity responsible for registering shares and settling stock market transactions.
-Once the settlement data has been approved, the shares will be entered in the entity designated by the client and instructions will be issued to debit or credit the corresponding cash amounts in the accounts that the entities have opened for that purpose with the Bank of Spain.
+All data is transferred from the Stock Exchange to IBERCLEAR, the institution responsible for registering shares and settling stock market transactions.
+Once the settlement data has been approved, the shares will be entered in the entity indicated by the client and instructions will be issued to debit or credit the corresponding cash amounts in the accounts that the entities have opened for that purpose with the Bank of Spain.